List of orders in Council for Northern Ireland

 This is a list of orders in Council for Northern Ireland which are primary legislation for the region in the absence of a devolved legislature, and also for those powers not devolved to the Northern Ireland Assembly.
-The statutory instruments containing the legislation are numbered in the main UK series (SI number) with a sub-series (NI number) denoting their position in the Northern Ireland legislation for the year.
+The statutory instruments containing the legislation are numbered in the main UK series (SI number) with a sub-series ((N.I. number) denoting their position in the Northern Ireland legislation for the year.